patxu/dotfiles/README.md

 #Settings

-clone with git clone --recursive git://github.com/foo/bar.git to include vim submodules
+clone with "git clone --recursive git://github.com/foo/bar.git" to include vim submodules

 my standard settings for setting up a new system